chef/chef-web-docs/snapshots/release_supermarket/source/plugin_knife_supermarket.rst

 knife supermarket
 =====================================================

 .. warning:: Only use knife supermarket if you are using a Chef 12.12 or earlier.
-If you are using Chef 12.13 or later, you should use the :doc:`knife cookbook site <knife_cookbook_site>` commands.
+If you are using Chef 12.13 or later, you should use the knife cookbook site commands.

 .. tag api_cookbooks_site_summary